hamidghaedi/Unsupervised_Clustering_for_Gene_Expression_data/README.md

                  title="UROMOL",
                  plot= pdf)
 ```
 By ```clusterNum``` argument I have to provide the number of cluster that I am intrested to get.
 This is needed by the package ```CancerSubtypes```.
-The main package for performin CC in R is ```ConsensusClusterPlus``` and does not need to specify cluster number.
+The main package to perform CC in R is ```ConsensusClusterPlus``` and it does not need to specify cluster number.
 From where I got the number 4?
 From inspecting the  CDF plots in the result folder (here "my/wd/UROMOL").Also I performed same analysis for datasets ```mad4k``` and ```mad6k```.
 So the number for clusters seems to be 4.
 This is not in agreement with the original [paper]( https://www.sciencedirect.com/science/article/pii/S1535610816302094), where the authors reported three subtypes.
 However in new report from the same group using a new pipeline they conculded that NMIBC to have four diffrent subtypes! [ref](https://www.nature.com/articles/s41467-021-22465-w).

 The above command with return two plots which is helful to make decision about cluster number:  consensus CDF and  relative change in area under CDF curve.

 ![alt-text-1](https://github.com/hamidghaedi/Gene-Expression-Unsupervised-Clusteing/blob/main/consensus011.png "title-1") ![alt-text-2](https://github.com/hamidghaedi/Gene-Expression-Unsupervised-Clusteing/blob/main/consensus012.png "title-2")

 ### [4] Assessing cluster assignment
 Assessing cluster assignment or cluster validation is indicating to the  procedure of assessing the goodness of clustering  results.
 [Alboukadel Kassambara] (https://www.datanovia.com/en/lessons/cluster-validation-statistics-must-know-methods/) has published a detailed pot on this topic.
-In thi tutorial I will use Silhouette method for cluster assessment.
+In thi tutorial I will use Silhouette method for cluster assessment.  this method can be used to investigate the separation distance between the obtained clusters.
+The silhouette plot reflects a measure of how close each data point in one cluster is to a points in the neighboring clusters.
+This measure, Silhouette width, has a range of -1 to +1.
+Value near +1 show that the sample is far away from the closeset data point from neighboring cluster.
+A negative value may indicate wrong cluster assignment and a value close to 0 means an arbitrary cluster assignment to that data point.
 _________________________________________________________________________________________________________________________________________________________________________________________
 ### Refrences
 1- Biostar posts: